TelegramMessenger/MTProxy/README.md

 ```bash
 nano /etc/systemd/system/MTProxy.service
 ```
-2. Edit this basic service (especially paths and params):
+2. Edit this basic service (especially paths and params, M params is a count of parallel workers, choose more if you have powerful machine):
 ```bash
 [Unit]
 Description=MTProxy